bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Cumulative Elevation Gain: 825 m (2707 ft)

 There was no summit cairn, just a few windbreaks built of rocks.
 On other summits in the area, we would find the same thing: windbreaks and no cairn.
-And like other summits in Colorado, we would encounter other hikers.
-There was little solitude to be found in these mountains, something we're use to finding in the Canadian Rockies.
+And like other summits in Colorado, we encountered other hikers.
+There was little solitude to be found in these mountains, something we're use to experiencing in the Canadian Rockies.

 Mount Audubon rises above Brainard Lake